Galaxy Watch Battery Replacement Cost UK 2026

 Why it's a sealed-body repair

-Unlike an old phone with a pop-off back, a Galaxy Watch is bonded shut for water resistance.
-Replacing the battery means controlled heating to soften the adhesive, carefully separating the rear (or the display, depending on model) without cracking it, disconnecting the old glued cell, fitting a matched-capacity replacement, re-applying the adhesive and a fresh gasket, closing the watch, and finally re-sealing and function-testing so it keeps its original IP rating.
-That is why this is a workshop job rather than a five-minute swap, and why a cheap "battery change" offered without a re-seal is a false economy — you trade a tired cell for a watch that no longer survives the shower, let alone a swim.
-The battery-reporting calibration is checked after the swap so the percentage read-out stays accurate.
+Unlike an old phone with a pop-off back, a Galaxy Watch is bonded shut to hold its IP and dust rating.
+Reaching the cell means softening the adhesive with controlled heat, then separating the rear — the part that also carries the sensor array and the wireless-charging coil — or the display, depending on the model, without cracking either.
+The old glued cell is disconnected and lifted, a matched-capacity replacement seated in its place, fresh adhesive and a new gasket laid down, and the case closed, re-sealed and function-tested so the original rating is restored.
+That is why it is a workshop job and not a five-minute swap, and why a cut-price "battery change" with no re-seal is a false economy — you swap a tired cell for a watch that no longer survives the shower, let alone a swim.
+The battery-reporting calibration is reset afterwards so the percentage read-out stays honest.

 The same logic governs the repair-versus-replace decision.
 A Galaxy Watch is not a disposable tracker — it is a Wear OS computer with a quality display, sensors and a body built to last far longer than its first cell.
 Replacing the cell re-bases the device at the start of its second service life for a fraction of a new watch, and because we return your own watch, your pairing, watch faces and health history travel with it rather than being rebuilt on a fresh unit.
 The maths only tips the other way when a second major fault — a cracked display, board-level damage, or corrosion — is stacking up alongside the tired battery, in which case the combined estimate approaches replacement and we will say so before you commit.